afritz1/OpenTESArena/README.md

 - Other user-specific parameters may be necessary for CMake depending on your IDE.

 ### Running the executable
 - Verify that the `data` and `options` folders are in the same folder as the executable.
+If not, then copy them from the project's root folder.
 - Make sure that `MidiConfig` and `ArenaPath` in the options file point to valid locations on your computer (i.e., `data/eawpats/timidity.cfg` and `data/ARENA` respectively).

 If you struggle, here are some more detailed guides: